System Design Space

 What matters for system design

-State, composition, and rendering models directly influence lead time, defect rates, and long-term cost of change.
+State, composition, and rendering models directly influence lead time, defect rate, and the long-term cost of change.

-Decisions around state, data fetching, and SSR shape technical trajectory for years.
+Decisions around state management, data fetching, and server rendering shape the technical trajectory for years.

-Ecosystem maturity matters as much as core API
+Ecosystem maturity matters as much as the core

 Incremental migration lowers risk